 Hylotelephium cauticola (Praeger) H. Ohba

-Hylotelephium cauticola, also known as Sedum cauticola, is an excellent edging or rock garden plant up to 3.2 inches (8 cm) tall.
-It is a carpet-forming, succulent perennial with trailing stems of pink-tinged, grey-green, round leaves and purplish-pink, star-shaped flowers that appear in fall.
+Hylotelephium cauticola, also known as Sedum cauticola, is an excellent edging or rock garden plant that grows up to 3.2 inches (8 cm) tall.
+It is a carpet-forming succulent perennial with trailing stems of pink-tinged, grey-green, round leaves and purplish-pink, star-shaped flowers that appear in fall.
 It grows up to 3.2 inches (8 cm) tall.
-The specific epithet "cauticola" means "growing on cliffs", referring to the plant's favored habitat.
+The specific epithet "cauticola" means "growing on cliffs," referring to the plant's favored habitat.

 USDA hardiness zones 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).